AHPs as net zero leaders and advocates

 AHPs and their teams can be champions of sustainability by:

-- Acting as champions on behalf of their patients and role models in terms of their own environmental impact
+- Act as champions on behalf of their patients and role models in terms of their own environmental impact

 - Get to know and understand which senior leaders have responsibility for sustainability in their organisation(s) and make contact to highlight how AHPs can help deliver their priorities